-- Cut out each half of the circle template along the solid line.
+- Cut out each section of your circle template along the solid line.

-- Using the outer “dot halves” as your guide, match up the two halves to create a full circle pattern.
+- Using the outer “dot halves” as your guide, match up the two halves or the four quarters to create a full circle pattern.
 Butt together and tape; do not overlap.

 - Trim out the leaves pattern along the solid line.